Hedge fund Conatus Capital revamps management

 The 33-person firm also launched a new fund in 2015 for clients who want to focus on so-called “long” investments.
 Longs are bets on stocks gaining in value, as opposed to the traditional “long-short” strategy of also betting on their decline, or going short.
 The Conatus Capital Long Opportunities strategy managed $160.2 million as of February 28, 2015, according to a filing with the SEC.
 A December 2015 filing noted an additional $11.5 million in fundraising.

-The firm’s top stock holdings, according to public disclosures of its September 30 portfolio, were PayPal Holdings, Universal Health Services and Allergan.
+The firm’s top stock holdings, according to public disclosures of its September 30 portfolio, were PayPal Holdings , Universal Health Services and Allergan .
+(Reporting by Lawrence Delevingne; Editing by Frances Kerry)